 The Discharger does not discharge the PVP iodine solution to surface waters or groundwaters.
 The used PVP iodine solution is placed in a metal container and the contents are allowed to evaporate.
-This Order does not include WQBELs for PVP lodine.
-However, use and monitoring of PVP lodine must be reported as specified in the attached Monitoring and Reporting Program (Attachment E).
+This Order does not include WQBELs for PVP Iodine.
+However, use and monitoring of PVP Iodine must be reported as specified in the attached Monitoring and Reporting Program (Attachment E).

-v.
+vi.
 Acetic Acid, Carbon Dioxide and Sodium Bicarbonate

 The Discharger does not currently use, but may in the future use, acetic acid at the Facility for the control of external parasites as flush and/or bath treatments.
 Carbon dioxide gas may be used in bath treatments to anesthetize fish prior to spawning.
 Sodium bicarbonate, or baking soda, may also be used in bath treatments as a means of introducing carbon dioxide into the water to anesthetize fish.
-While the discharge of acetic acid, carbon dioxide, or sodium bicarbonate may affect the pH of the receiving water, current effluent and receiving water limitations for pH are adequate to ensure that any potential discharges of acetic acid, carbon dioxide gas added to water will quickly equilibrate with atmospheric carbon dioxide with aeration).
+While the discharge of acetic acid, carbon dioxide, or sodium bicarbonate may affect the pH of the receiving water, current effluent and receiving water limitations for pH are adequate to ensure that any potential discharges of acetic acid, carbon dioxide, or sodium bicarbonate do not impact water quality (in addition, carbon dioxide gas added to water will quickly equilibrate with atmospheric carbon dioxide with aeration).
 However, the use of these substances must be reported as specified in the Monitoring and Reporting Program (Attachment E).

-vi.
+vii.
 Oxytetracycline